 The American Lung Association supports the development of national guidelines for management of work-related asthma, including primary and secondary prevention, as well as education of healthcare providers, employers and employees.
 Workplace protocols should be the foundation for an appropriate response to a medical emergency.

 The American Lung Association supports workers’ right-to-know about air quality, pollution emissions and environmental hazards in their community and workplace.
 The American Lung Association supports right-to-know laws, public education and awareness efforts, and other measures to accomplish this objective.

 The American Lung Association supports preserving all available avenues for workers to bring actions to seek compensation for and protection from injury and/or disease attributable to environmental or occupational exposure.
 The civil justice system's ability to address misconduct and protect public health must not be preempted.
 The American Lung Association supports alternative systems, using sound scientific and medical criteria to determine injury that allow full and fair compensation for victims, so long as those systems are completely voluntary and do not diminish legal rights.

-The American Lung Association supports strengthening the protection for workers who expose employer violations of Occupational Safety and Health or other laws and regulations that protect the health and welfare of workers, the environment and the public by providing commensurate compensatory and punitive damages.
+The American Lung Association supports strengthening the protection for workers who expose employer violations of the Occupational Safety and Health Act or other laws and regulations that protect the health and welfare of workers, the environment and the public by providing commensurate compensatory and punitive damages.

 Severity of Occupational Lung Disease